- 01 You Must Initialize a Disk Before Logical Disk Manager Can Access It

 Tip: If you don't clearly know which section you're missing in the Security, try to add several more names in the same way until you got the right permission.
 Otherwise, choose "Everyone" to allow access with no limit.

 Step 4.
 Confirm saving the changes you've made.
 Return to the Explorer, and now my drive E shows normal again.
-I can open it without receiving any further error message.
+I can open it without receiving any further error messages.

 Step 2.
 After the scan, you can preview and check found files on the scanning result window.
-Click "Filter" to quickly find a specific type of file.
-You can preview the file by double-clicking it.
+The "Deleted Files" and "Other Lost Files" folders contain all your lost files.
+You can also click "Filter" to quickly find a specific type of file.
+Then, preview the files and determine which files you want retrieved.

 Step 3.
-Finally, select the items you want to get back and click "Recover".
-Choose a secure location (second hard drive partition on your PC or another external storage device).
-And then click "OK" to start recovering all lost data from your inaccessible hard drive.
+Finally, select the items you want to restore and click "Recover".
+Choose a secure location (a healthy physical drive on your PC or another external storage device) and click "OK" to start recovering all lost data from your inaccessible hard drive.

-On this page, we covered two practical fixes to help you thoroughly get rid of "Access Denied" error from storage devices on Windows 10/8/7 by gaining access permissions from File Explorer and formatting device to accessible again.
+On this page, we covered two practical fixes to help you thoroughly get rid of the "Access Denied" error from storage devices on Windows 10/8/7 by gaining access permissions from File Explorer and formatting devices to be accessible again.

 Some of you may still have relative questions related to this issue.
 Check the following three questions and you may find desired answers.

 For a literal explanation, not accessible is an inaccessible area or an inaccessible goal.
 As for a not accessible error that pops up on your computer, it means that your current storage device is inaccessible, you can neither open it nor access the saved files and data on the device.

 2. Why is my hard drive access denied?